syncfusion-content/xamarin-docs/Xamarin/SfListView/PullToRefresh.md

 # PullToRefresh

-SfListView lets you to enable the `PullToRefresh` support by loading it directly into the [PullableContent](https://help.syncfusion.com/cr/cref_files/xamarin/sfpulltorefresh/Syncfusion.SfPullToRefresh.XForms~Syncfusion.SfPullToRefresh.XForms.SfPullToRefresh~PullableContent.html) as child element.
-At runtime, SfListView provides support for refreshing the data in view while performing the pull-to-refresh action.
+SfListView lets you to enable the `PullToRefresh` support by loading it directly into the [PullableContent](https://help.syncfusion.com/cr/cref_files/xamarin/sfpulltorefresh/Syncfusion.SfPullToRefresh.XForms~Syncfusion.SfPullToRefresh.XForms.SfPullToRefresh~PullableContent.html).
+At runtime, SfListView provides support for refreshing the data in view while performing the `PullToRefresh` action.

-N> You need to load the SfListView into the PullableContent as first children to render the pulltorefresh action properly.
+N> You need to load the SfListView as first children of `PullableContent` for the `PulltoRefresh`.

 {% tabs %}
 {% highlight xaml %}